Waterdrips/shop-coding-test/README.md

 ## Setup with docker
 Some users wont want to install virtual python environments etc, so there's a way to use & develop this program with docker

-Pre pull the base container, to speed up the next step `docker pull python:3.7.4-alpine`
+Pre pull the base container, to speed up the next step `docker pull python:3.7.4-alpine`. (otherwise it can look like the next command is hanging)

 Run an interactive container to run the program, and tests etc.